shawnlewis/openai-gym-docker/README.md

 Description
 -----------
 A docker container that provides everything you need to write openai gym agents.
+It's based on https://github.com/floydhub/dl-docker, which provides the major deep learning frameworks out of the box.

 This container is CPU only.
 It will need to be modified to work with nvidia-docker.